Mu Nianci: Carefree Fist

 When she was 13, Mu Nianci learnt the Carefree Fist (逍遙遊 (xiāoyáo yoú)) from Hong Qigong in a ruined temple in Xinyang.
 Using the early martial arts training by her foster father as a foundation, she masters the skill within three days.
 When a combatant utilises the skill, he or she is elegant, extremely light, agile, and appears as if he or she is dancing.
 Every motion is as beautiful as that of a jade yanornis or huge eagle.
+Despite not a powerful martial artist, she is a formidable street fighter and able to defeat other brawlers for years prior to her first encounter with Yang Kang.

 In film and television

-Notable actresses who have portrayed Mu Nianci in films and television series include Kara Hui (1977–1978), Sharon Yeung (1983), Emily Kwan (1994), Jiang Qinqin (2003), Liu Shishi (2008), Zhao Liying (2014) and Meng Ziyi (2017).
+Notable actresses who have portrayed Mu Nianci in films and television series include Kara Hui (1977–1978), Sharon Yeung (1983), Emily Kwan (1994), Jiang Qinqin (2003), Liu Shishi (2008), Zhao Liying (2014), Meng Ziyi (2017) and Huang Yi (2024).